Nestle asked to stop spring water diversions in San Bernardino

-California's Water Resources Control Board on Friday asked Nestle (NESN.S) to stop unauthorized spring water diversions in the San Bernardino Forest after a probe revealed multiple violations and depletion of resources.
+(Reuters) - California’s Water Resources Control Board on Friday asked Nestle to stop unauthorized spring water diversions in the San Bernardino Forest after a probe revealed multiple violations and depletion of resources.

 The action comes as the state ramps up efforts to preserve water resources amid worsening drought conditions.